SpaceG/spaceg.github.io/about.md

 I'm a Front End Engineer based in the LocalHost.
 This is my Developer Blog!
 YOu are very Welcome to read my Tech - IT Blog for your Issue.

 Skills:
 Languages: HTML5/CSS3/ Javascript/ Jquery, A part of PHP/MySQL,
-Frameworks: Angular 6, Sails.JS, NodeJS,
+Frameworks: Angular 6, Sails.JS, NodeJS, .NET/ASP,
-Database: MongoDB (NoSQL), MySQL, (SQL),
+Database: MongoDB (NoSQL), MySQL, (SQL), a lot of others.
+OperationSystems: MacOS, Windows, Linux (Ubuntu)

 Download and Clone, Fork, Star  my OpenSource :  <a href="https://github.com/SpaceG">SpaceG</a> Hope see YOU there!